Lecture past tense

 • She gave up trying to lecture him a long time ago.
 (Past Simple)

-Along with lecture, words are popular break through and round off.
+Along with lecture, words are popular overrun and ponder.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.